mat-0/cheltenham-open-data/_pages/fix-my-street.md

 <!-- fix_marker starts -->

+- There is a footpath (only) at this location.
+I use this path regularly.
+Bicycles and horses are using this footpath and two days ago I was lucky to not be killed by a bicycle coming down at great speed. cyclists and horses should not be using this path.
+They are spoiling this lovely walk., 13th May :- [7565458](https://www.fixmystreet.com/report/7565458)
 - Multiple potholes (long and wide), 13th May :- [7565299](https://www.fixmystreet.com/report/7565299)
 - Loads of pot holes, 13th May :- [7565188](https://www.fixmystreet.com/report/7565188)
 - Light not working, 13th May :- [7565142](https://www.fixmystreet.com/report/7565142)